perxpective/Cybersecurity-Therapy/Extra/QISP/QISP Notes.md

 	- Keys with long life must be used sparsely to minimise exposure and reduce possibility of attack

 #### Key Management Interoperability (KMIP)
+> KIMP standardises the communication between cryptographic clients that consume keys and key management systems that create and manage those keys